Mako88/dxx-rebirth-installer/README.md

 8. (If changing Rebirth version) Replace all instances of the old version number with the new version number in the .iss file.

-9. Change the version number in the version2.txt file on the server.
+9. (If changing installer revision or Rebirth version) Change the version number in the version2.txt file on the server.

 ###Note:
 If you compile yourself, the version checker will check against the official server.
 You can change this behavior in the .iss file where it says